azurelyte/azurelyte.github.io/contact.markdown

 </style>
 Please email me at: **jaredgraypublic@gmail.com**
 <p><small>
-Please note, if you are solicitating your own product, service, or are trying to sell me something, you will not receive a response.
+Please note, if you are soliciting  your own product, service, or are trying to sell me something, you will not receive a response.
 If your product is good I will find you.
-I am happy to confer with professionals and answer the questions of inquisitive minds.
+I am happy to confer with professionals, recruiters, and answer the questions of inquisitive minds.
 </small></p>